thunderrun/cv/cv_en.md

 Front-end Engineer

-- Wokring for big data platform and other desktop web applications from the establishment of the big data department
+- Wokring for big data platform and other desktop web applications since the establishment of the big data department
 - Webviews inside 运满满 Apps
 - Build large scale platform systems including multipe web applications based on Axure prototype using Vue and singleSPA
 - Gradually upgrade old projects to new projects without affecting the original functions by comunication between old/new components/apps using BroadcastChannel API